lucasschejtman/resttogql-workshop/instructions/content/30_part1_queries/31_building_the_schema.md

 2. The Request Mapping Template
 3. The Response Mapping Template

 Resolvers are the mechanisn that connects AppSync to the underlying datasources that your schema needs.
-We can get access to the resolvers in the Schema screen (they are on the right hand side)
+You can get access to the resolvers in the Schema screen (they are on the right hand side)

 You should see there all the types you created in the last section ( if you cant, save your schema ).
 Scroll down and and find the listCompanies Query, there should be an 'Attach' button beside it.
 Select this button